TimothyYW/Dead-by-daylight-quiz/README.md

 #### Index

-Aside featuring the logo of the quiz, there is the start button to start the quiz
+Aside featuring the logo of the quiz, there is the start button to start the quiz.

 ![Start quiz button]()